Check the college website, frederick.edu, for the most up-to-date student policies and procedures.

 FCC adheres to the Title IV Federal Student Aid regulations as defined by the Department of Education.- Appeal refers to a process by which a student who is not meeting SAP standards petitions the FCC Financial Aid Office for reconsideration of eligibility for Federal Student Aid (FSA) funds.

-- Maximum timeframe for receiving Federal Student Aid may be no longer than 150% of the published number of degree credits for the declared program; however, an appeal for this timeframe is possible.
+- Academic Plan probation refers to a status assigned to a student who is failing to make satisfactory academic progress as defined by federal regulation and who successfully appeals.
+Eligibility is reviewed after each term while a student is on an academic plan Maximum timeframe for receiving Federal Student Aid may be no longer than 150% of the published number of degree credits for the declared program; however, an appeal for this timeframe is possible.

 - Request for Withdrawal After the Deadline Due to Extenuating Circumstances